Backbase/marqueta-cards-service/.github/ISSUE_TEMPLATE/minor-release.md

 ---
 name: Minor Release
-about: Start a new minor release flow
+about: Release a new version of the app
-title: Next Minor Release
+title: Release version X.Y.Z
-labels: release:minor
+labels: release
 assignees: ''

 ---

-### Added
+### New/Improved
-- Feature 1
 - Feature 2

-### Changed
-- Feature 3 changed
+- Feature 3

+### What has Changed
+- Change 1
+- Change 2

-### Removed
+### Deprecations
+- Feature 1 is no longer available because ...
-- Feature 4 is no longer available
+- Feature 2 is no longer available because ...

+### Bug Fixes
+- Bug Fix 1
+- Bug Fix 2